Visit wuu73.org

 Alternative Agents & Setups

-Trae.ai (from Bytedance) offers models like GPT 4.1 and Claude 3.7 for free sometimes, but I find its built-in agent isn't as robust as Cline.
+Trae.ai (from Bytedance, makers of TikTok) is a free VS Code compatible IDE with free AI usage, including Claude 4, Claude 3.7, Claude 3.5, and GPT 4.1.
+Their agents aren't as good as Cline but it's free and gives access to the best models.
+Sometimes, I find its built-in agent isn't as robust as Cline.
 However, since Trae seems to be a VS Code clone, you can likely install the Cline extension within it!

 So, you could have two setups: